paypal/PayPal-iOS-SDK/docs/single_payment.md

     }
     ```

-5. Create a `PayPalPayment` with an amount, a currency code, short description, and intent (immediate sale vs. authorization/capture):
+5. Create a `PayPalPayment` with an amount, a currency code, short description, and intent (immediate sale vs. authorization/capture).
+Optionally, include a `PayPalShippingAddress` (as defined in `PayPalPayment.h`):

     ```obj-c
     // SomeViewController.m